 Describe the limit and furnish the information specified above.

-C-5: Home and Community-Based Settings

-Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
-Include:

-- 1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future. - 2.
-Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.
+Appendix C: Participant Services C-5: Home and Community-Based Settings Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
+Include: 1.
+Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future.
+2. Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.
 Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that do not meet requirements at the time of submission.
 Do not duplicate that information here.
 See Waiver Specific Transition Plan in Attachment #2.

-State Participant-Centered Service Plan Title:

-Person Centered Service Plan
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Person Centered Service Plan a.

-a.
 Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

-Registered nurse, licensed to practice in the state

-Licensed practical or vocational nurse, acting within the scope of practice under state law

-Licensed physician (M.D. or D.O)

-Case Manager (qualifications specified in Appendix C-1/C-3)

-Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications:

-Social Worker Specify qualifications:
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: Social Worker Specify qualifications: Other

-Specify the individuals and their qualifications:
+$Specify\ the\ individuals\ and\ their\ qualifications:$

-b.
-Service Plan Development Safeguards.
-Select one:

-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify:
+Application for 1915(c) HCBS Waiver: SC.40181.R05.05 - Jul 01, 2022 (as of Jul 01, 2022) Page 89 of 189 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Service e Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan development may direct waiver services to the participant. not provide other Entities and/or individuals that have responsibility for service plan development may direct waiver services to the participant. provide other ne state has established the following safeguards to ensure that service plan development is conterests of the participant.
+Specify: ducted in the best Annendix D: Participant-Centered Planning and Service Delivery c.

-c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.